 Starting school is a major event in a young child’s life and it is important that this transition is managed carefully.
-Pupils usually start school in September and, during their first five days at school, all pupils attend mornings and stay for lunch.
-Parents/carers are asked to make arrangements to collect their child at 1:10pm.
-This is to help your child’s transition to school by:-
+Pupils usually start school in a carefully planned transition to:

-•Building relationship with the staff in school and particularly Class 1 staff.
+- Make sure the children build a relationship with the staff in school and particularly Sweet Chestnut staff.

 After the first week in September, pupils attend school full time.
 The vast majority of pupils settle into school routines quickly and once they have got used to the tiredness of full days, they usually bounce into school each morning!

-•Introduce your child to an adult sized knife, fork and dessertspoon if s/he is likely to stay for school lunch.
+- Introduce your child to an adult sized knife, fork and desertspoon if s/he is likely to stay for school lunch.
 School lunch is highly recommended as the preferred choice.
 It is nourishing and school lunch is an important social occasion for the children.
 We don’t force children to eat but we do encourage them to try new foods.
-You’ll be amazed what they will try at school!
+You’ll be amazed what they will try at school.

 For parents who are sending their eldest child to school for the first time, many routines and expectations will be brand new.
 It is important to remember that there is no such thing as a silly question and that staff are on hand after school each day to answer any questions that you may have.